-I could dive into management theory and talk about the amount of context that knowledge workers need to do their job properly, and how that context is harder and harder to form in large matrixed organizations, and how it’s all made worse by the swarms of different tools we all use.
+I could dive into management theory and talk about the amount of context that knowledge workers need to do their job properly, and how that context is harder and harder to form in large matrixed organizations, and how it's all made worse by the swarms of different project management tools we all use.
 But you know this already.

 The only way we ever really know what other teams and teammates are doing is with a humble status update.
 You might hear one in a team meeting, or while you're making espresso, or read one on in your inbox.
 But chances are, you’ve never thought much about what makes a good status update.

 Unfortunately, this crucial skill is often overlooked.
 I've never seen it mentioned in any company training, and I've found it challenging to locate good advice on the topic.
 So if you'd like to master this seemingly simple art, here are a few tips framed as a status update template that should help you along the way: